-25.2 Work in Two Jobs
+25.2 Work in Two Classifications

-An employee who is scheduled or assigned to perform work in a higher rated job shall receive the higher rate while performing work in that job and for all hours scheduled in the higher rated job unless the employee goes home early through no fault of the Employer.
-An employee who is required by the Employer to work in a lower rated job shall be paid at their normal job rate while performing work in that job, but if the employee requests work in a lower rated job, the employee shall be paid at that rate for that job.
+An employee who is scheduled or assigned to perform work in a higher rated classification shall receive the higher rate while performing work in that classification and for all hours scheduled in the higher rated classification unless the employee goes home early through no fault of the Employer.
+An employee who is required by the Employer to work in a lower rated classification shall be paid at their normal classification rate while performing work in that classification, but if the employee requests work in a lower rated classification, the employee shall be paid at that rate for that classification.